lvxianlong/faster-rcnn.pytorch1.6/README.md

 * **It supports three pooling methods**.
 We integrate three pooling methods: roi pooing, roi align and roi crop.
 More importantly, we modify all of them to support multi-image batch training.

 * **It is memory efficient**.
 We limit the image aspect ratio, and group images with similar aspect ratios into a minibatch.
-As such, we can train resnet101 and VGG16 with batchsize = 4 (4 images) on a single Titan X (12 GB).
-When training with 8 GPU, the maximum batchsize for each GPU is 3 (Res101), totaling 24.
+As such, we can train resnet101 and VGG16 with batchsize = 4 (4 images) on a sigle Titan X (12 GB).
+When training with 8 GPU, the maximum batchsize for each GPU is 3 (Res101), totally 24.

 * **It is faster**.
 Based on the above modifications, the training is much faster.
 We report the training speed on NVIDIA TITAN Xp in the tables below.